0sAND1s/HCDisk/README.txt

 tapexp  - Exports the files to a tape image
 - <.tap name>: the TAP file name
 - [file mask]: the file name mask - if specified, only these files will be exported, not all the files.
+- [-convldr]: convert BASIC loader synthax, file names The parameter -convldr will cause BASIC program conversion to match the tape LOAD synthax.

 tapimp  - Imports the TAP file to disk
 - <.tap name>: the TAP file name
 - [file mask]: the file name mask - if specified, only these files will be exported, not all the files.
+- [-convldr]: convert BASIC loader synthax, file names The parameter -convldr will cause BASIC program conversion to match the destination file system LOAD syntax.

 formatdisk - Format a physical disk or a disk image for a certain file system
 - <disk/image> : the disk drive or image to format
 - [-t] : the file system format number to use, as found in fsinfo command

+convldr - Converts a BASIC loader to work with another storage device
+- <.tap name>: destination TAP file name
+- <loader type>: type of loader: TAPE, MICRODRIVE, OPUS, HCDISK, IF1COM, PLUS3, MGT Will convert the BASIC program to LOAD from a different device.
+The ones supported are mentioned.
+Is usefull for tape to disk conversion, where it also handles file naming (distinct, unique, non-empty names for disk files).

+putif1  - Send a file or collection to IF1 trough the COM port
+- <file name/mask>: file mask to select files for sending
+- [COM port index]: COMx port to use, default 1
+- [baud rate]: baud rate for COM, default is 4800
+If one of the blocks is a Program block, the loaded blocks for that block are also sent and the BASIC loader is updated to match IF1 synthax.
+So it automatically does TAP to IF1 uploading.

+getif1  - Get a single file from IF1 trough the COM port
+- <file name>: file name for the received file
+- [COM port index]: COMx port to use, default 1
+- [baud rate]: baud rate for COM, default is 9600

 exit quit  - Exit program